anjensan/azql/README.md

 Library provides some alternatives:

-- `fetch-one` feches only one record, raises exception if more than one record is returened
+- `fetch-one` feches only one record, raises exception if more than one record returned;
-- `fetch-single` fetches only single value (one row and one column)
+- `fetch-single` fetches only single value (one row and one column);
-- `with-fetch` executes arbitary code with opened `resultset-seq`
+- `with-fetch` executes arbitary code with opened `resultset-seq`;

 Example: